code-pushup/cli/packages/cli/README.md

     {
       slug: 'performance',
       title: 'Performance',
-      description: 'These encapsulate your app\'s current performance and opportunities to improve it.',
+      description: "These encapsulate your app's current performance and opportunities to improve it.",
       refs: [
         {
           type: 'audit',
           slug: 'largest-contentful-paint',
           plugin: 'lightouse',
           weight: 1,
-        }
+        },
-      ]
+      ],
-    }
+    },
   ],
-} satisfies: CoreConfig
+} satisfies CoreConfig;
 ```

 Test the output by running `npx code-pushup collect --no-progress`.